MeiKatz/javascript-thread/README.md

 // -- thread terminated: false
 // -- thread terminated after an error: null thr.state;

+// check if Thread is supported if ( !Thread.isSupported ) {
+  console.warn( "Thread is not supported in this browser" );
+}
 ```
 other ways to create a thread
 =====